yobibyte/hpmc-eigensolvers/report.md

 <img class='center' src="pics/med_los_given_tol.png"/>
 <img class='center' src="pics/loss_given_tol.png"/>

-Just of curiosity I plotted the distribution of actuall orthogonality losses for DSTEVX, when the accuracy level is 1e-14 and the problem size is 50:
+Just of curiosity I plotted the distribution of actuall orthogonality losses for DSTEVX, when the accuracy level is 1e-14 and the problem size is 50.
+So, we can see, that given the particular tolerance level, that the problems with uniform eigenvalues distribution are easier to solve.

 <img class='center' src="pics/loss_distr.png"/>